MinhNNguyen/neighborhood-map/README.md

 ## Project Description

 A single page application features a map of San Francisco.
-It allows you to see identify most popular locations inside the city, each come with the detail page using AJAX request from Yelp API and Google Earth.
+It allows you to see identify most popular locations inside the city, each come with the detail page using AJAX request from Yelp API and Google Earth.<br />

 ## Configuration

-View this project using Google Chrome by runninng ```chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security``` or simply disable web security feature inside the browser.
+CORS Anywhere is added to AJAX request to resolve access block problem due to CORS policy.

 ## Built With